ibm-cloud-docs/AnalyticsEngine/access-JNBG-service.md

 if __name__ == '__main__':
     IOLoop.current().run_sync(main)

 ```
 {: codeblock}

-Update the `client.py` per your cluster VCAP:
+Update `client.py` using your cluster VCAP:

-* Set the kg_ws_url variable to the notebook_gateway_websocket value in your cluster VCAP.
+* Set the `kg_ws_url` variable to the notebook_gateway_websocket value in your cluster VCAP.
-* Set the auth_username variable to the user value in your cluster VCAP.
+* Set the `auth_username` variable to the user value in your cluster VCAP.
-* Set the auth_password variable to the password value in your cluster VCAP.
+* Set the `auth_password` variable to the password value in your cluster VCAP.

 Install pip.
-If you don't have it, install the python tornado package using this command:
+If you don't have it, install the Python Tornado package using this command:
 ```
 yum install –y python-pip; pip install tornado.
 ```